Canvas Conversations | Module 1: Assignments and Assessments »

 Book Discussions Accordion Closed

 Our book discussions gather a group of faculty members to read a book about students, pedagogy, or other relevant topics then discuss their learning with other faculty across campus.
 Book discussions are generally 1 hour in length and meet every other week for a semester.
 Book discussions close after the first meeting.
-Books are provided.
+Books are provided to the first 10 participants.
+Watch for the Teaching & Learning Center emails at the beginning of each semester to see the list of book discussions available and to register.
+Visit the TLC eBookshelf to see electronic versions of the books we recommend.

 FAAR Retreat and Open Lab Accordion Closed

 Join experienced faculty for FAAR (Faculty Activity and Achievement Reporting) / Faculty 180 question and answer, or use the time to make updates in the system to be ready for the next evaluation process.
-The FAAR Retreat meets remotely via Zoom.
+The FAAR Retreats meet in Cline 169 and remotely via Zoom.

 The “Focus on” Series Accordion Closed